Bhavya Agrawalla

 At MIT, I have been extremely lucky to work with-

 During high school, I represented India at the International Mathematical Olympiad 2019 and won a silver medal.
-In free time, I like to play badminton and read books.
+In free time, I like to play badminton and read.

 Email / CV / Google Scholar